nbro/learning-long-range-perception/code/simulation/README.md

 ## Create the dataset

 To create the training and test datasets (to train a neural network), you will need to install several dependencies.
 First, you should have `pip` (for Python 2.7) installed.
 Then you should install `virtualenv`, create a virtual environment (with Python 2.7) and source it (e.g. `source /venv/bin/activate`, where `venv` is the name of your virtual environment).
-Then issue the following command to install all the required dependencies both to create the dataset and to train and test the model
+Then issue the following command to install all the required dependencies both to create the dataset and to train and test the get_model

     pip install -r requirements.txt